 W-2 Statement of Wages

-- These forms are for all students and scholars that received employment wags, excluding any wages exempt from taxes under a tax treaty.
-By Jan 31, you should have received a W-2 from each employer who paid you in the prior tax year.
+- These forms are for all students and scholars that received employment wages, excluding any wages exempt from taxes under a tax treaty.
+By Jan 31, you should have received a W-2 from each employer who paid you in the prior year.

-- If you had this type of income and did not receive this form, please visit the payroll website for details on obtaining a reprint.
+- If you had this type of income from Northwestern and did not receive this form, please visit the payroll website for details on obtaining a reprint.
+If you had this type of income from an employer other than Northwestern, please contact them directly.

 1098-T Tuition Payments Statement